Adaptive Energy Preserving Methods for Partial Differential Equations: Numerical experiments

 To provide examples of the application of our method and to investigate its accuracy, we have applied it to two one-dimensional PDEs: the sine-Gordon equation and the Korteweg--de Vries (KdV) equation.
 The choice of these equations were made because they both possess traveling wave solutions in the form of solitons, providing an ideal situation for $r$-adaptivity, which allows the grid points to cluster around wave fronts.
 The following experiments consider $r$-adaptivity only, and not $p$- or $h$-adaptivity.
 The sine-Gordon equation is solved using the FDM formulation of section \ref{sec:FDM}, while the KdV equation is solved using the PUM formulation of section \ref{sec:PUM}.

 We wish to compare our methods to standard methods on fixed and adaptive meshes.
 This gives us four methods to consider: Fixed mesh methods with energy preservation by discrete gradients (DG), adaptive mesh methods with preservation by discrete gradients (DGMM), a non-preserving fixed grid method (MP), and the same method with adaptive mesh (MPMM).
 The former two methods are those described earlier in the paper, while the latter two are made differently for the two equations.
 In the sine-Gordon case, we use a finite difference scheme where spatial discretization is done using central finite differences and time discretization using the implicit midpoint rule.
 In the KdV case, the spatial discretization is performed the same way as for the discrete gradient schemes, while the time discretization is done using the implicit midpoint rule.
-Note that the MPMM scheme for the sine-Gordon equation proved unstable unless restrictively short time steps were used, and the results of those tests are therefore omitted from the following discussion.
-The results using MPMM for the KdV equation were better, and are presented.
-The procedure for mesh adaptivity is presented in the next subsection.
+The procedure for mesh adaptivity in the DGMM and MPMM schemes is presented in the next subsection.